Mapping memory-biased dynamics with compact models reveals overlapping communities in large networks: Mapping memory-biased random walks

-We evaluate our method using synthetic benchmarks and real-world networks.
-For all networks, we generate sparse higher-order models with different values for the bias parameters $p$ and $q$.
-To detect modules, we use the community detection algorithm Infomap\cite{mapequation2022software}, which searches for a modular decomposition $\mathsf{M}$ of a network that minimizes the expected codelength $L(\mathsf{M})$ of a modular description of a random walk on $\mathsf{M}$.
-For each network and set of parameters, we run 100~independent Infomap optimization trials and pick the one with the lowest codelength.
-For clarity in illustrations, we constrain the search to two-level partitions.
-However, our approach generalizes to hierarchical partitions.
+To detect communities, we apply Infomap~\cite{mapequation2022software}, which searches for a network partition $\mathsf{M}$ that minimises the expected codelength $L(\mathsf{M})$ for a modular description of a random walk on the network~\cite{rosvall2008maps}.
+For each network and set of parameters, we run 20 independent Infomap optimisation trials and select the one with the lowest codelength.
+For clarity in illustrations, we constrain the search to two-level partitions, though the proposed approach naturally extends to hierarchical partitions.

+Our evaluation strategy reflects a conceptual difference in how we represent overlapping communities.
+Most overlapping community-detection algorithms assign nodes to communities with fuzzy membership weights, producing a single partition of the node set with probabilistic assignments.
+Our state-node approach produces a different object: it identifies which flow paths through a node participate in which communities.
+A node visited from different predecessors can play distinct roles in different communities.
+This representation captures constraints on higher-order flows that fuzzy membership cannot express.
+We therefore focus our evaluation on internal validation.
+First, how well do compact models approximate complete higher-order dynamics?
+Second, do detected communities reflect interpretable structures in real-world networks?
+Comparisons with established methods serve to illustrate sensible behaviour, not to rank performance on standardised metrics.